batuhanep/batuhanep/README.md

 ### Hi there, I'm Batuhan 👋

 I'm a Data Scientist & Data Analyst with a passion for turning data into actionable insights.
-My main focus is on machine learning, natural language processing (NLP), data analysis, and developing data-driven solutions.
+My main focus is on machine learning, natural language processing (NLP), data analysis, and developing data-driven software solutions.
 I enjoy tackling complex challenges and building efficient, scalable systems.

 ---